Back to work

 Synthesis notes

-Interview notes were grouped to find thems.
+Interview notes were grouped to identify recurring themes.

 Research findings